 Because the worldwide demand for environmentally friendly practices in agriculture has increased, we investigated the potential of GAPs (ubiquitous in nature) as biocontrol agents in agro-ecosystems.
 Specifically, we used stable isotopes to quantify the diet composition of GAPs in organic and conventional rice farms during the crop season in three consecutive years.
 Our main results include the following: 1) Across the three study years, the rice herbivore consumption by GAPs increased in both organic and conventional farms over the crop season, from 23-47% at the tillering stage to 79-95% at the ripening stage (Fig. 1a).
 The high percentage at the ripening stage indicates that GAPs could function as specialists in pest management during critical growth (late crop) stages.
 Notably, rice herbivore consumption by spiders increased gradually toward the later crop season (Fig. 2b), whereas the consumption by ladybeetles remained stable throughout the season (Fig. 2c).
 2) Our results revealed similar among-year patterns in rice herbivore consumption by GAPs in organic and conventional rice farms, suggesting a consistency in GAP feeding habits and biocontrol value (Fig. 2, Table 1).
 3) The proportion of rice herbivores in GAPs’ diets varied with farm type and crop stage (e.g., higher in conventional farms and during flowering/ripening stages).
 However, contrary to results from previous studies, pest consumption by GAPs was not associated with surrounding landscape (e.g., percent forest cover) or the relative abundance of rice herbivores in the field (Table 1).
 We discuss in the following: 1) GAPs function as specialists at late crop stages, 2) GAPs exhibit consistent pest consumption patterns over years, 3) factors associated with pest consumption by predators, and 4) the potential caveats of this study.
 We finish by highlighting the implications of our results for agricultural management.

 4.1.
-Generalist predators function as specialists at late crop stages
+Generalist predators function as rice pest specialists at late crop stages

 While biocontrol, a farming practice with a long history, offers a promising solution for sustainable agriculture, the use of GAPs as biocontrol agents remains a concern because GAPs may switch diets between pests and alternative prey (Albajes and Alomar, 1999; Prasad and Snyder, 2006; Roubinet et al., 2018).
 This study addressed this concern and revealed a consistency in high pest consumption by GAPs at late crop stages over years.
-The results provide not only strong support for using GAPs in sustainable pest management, but also a novel aspect in biocontrol—generalist predators may function as specialist predators of pests during the late crop season.
+The results provide not only strong support for using GAPs in sustainable pest management, but also a novel aspect in biocontrol—generalist predators may function as guild-level specialist predators of rice pests during the late crop season.
 Specifically, across the three study years, GAPs in both organic and conventional farms consumed an increasing proportion of rice herbivores over the crop season, reaching 79-95% in predators’ diet at the ripening stage, whereas the proportions of alternative prey (detritivores and tourist herbivores) in their diet gradually decreased below 21% at the ripening stage (Fig. 1, Appendix A: Table S2).
 The increase in rice herbivore consumption over time suggests that the biocontrol potential of predators increases toward late crop stages and peaks at the critical stage of crop production.
 This could be because of a higher herbivore (pest) density at late crop stages, suggested by a correlation between rice herbivore consumption and crop stage (see Factors associated with pest consumption by predators).
+On the other hand, intraguild predation may limit the effectiveness of pest suppression by predators (see Potential caveats of this study for more details).